MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ##### Traditional Hub & Spoke Architecture

 > [!TIP]
-> Review the Azure Landing Zone design area for [traditional hub and spoke architecture](../azure-best-practices/traditional-azure-networking-topology.md)
+> Review the Azure landing zone design area for [traditional hub and spoke architecture](../azure-best-practices/traditional-azure-networking-topology.md)

 1. Decide on whether a new platform landing zone subscription is needed or not
    - The same existing subscription is generally recommended to use for most customers across multiple regions for connectivity